Make a No-Cook Tart Case

 Ice-cream pie is a great family dessert to keep stashed in the freezer.
 You can sneak it out and cut yourself a piece any time – then return the pie to the freezer.
 Make up a combination of your family’s favourite flavours, with a surprise layer of crushed chocolates or toffee in the middle.

-Try making an irresistible Banoffee pie: slice 2-3 large bananas and put them directly into the tart crust, spreading them out evenly.
+Try making an irresistible Banoffee pie: slice 2-3 large bananas and put them directly into the tart case, spreading them out evenly.
 Spoon over a little Dulce de Leche (or make your own – simmer an unopened can of sweetened condensed milk in a large pan of water for 2 hours, then cool and open), then cover with softened vanilla ice-cream (choosing a good quality one).
 Top the pie with shavings of white chocolate (make these using a potato peeler) and put straight into the freezer (unless you can’t wait that long).

 White Chocolate And Raspberry Tart Filling